Defender Bot (DFNDR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Defender Bot Historical Price

-According to the latest data gathered on Defender Bot live price page, the current price of Defender Bot is 0.00447046USD.
-The circulating supply of Defender Bot(DFNDR) is 82.88M DFNDR , giving it a market capitalization of $370.53K.
+According to the latest data gathered on Defender Bot live price page, the current price of Defender Bot is 0.00806069USD.
+The circulating supply of Defender Bot(DFNDR) is 82.88M DFNDR , giving it a market capitalization of $668.10K.

 The Defender Bot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DFNDR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.